team-proteus-mc/GIMP-Grass-Colorizer-Script/README.md

 ### Using script-fu-mc-colorizer-batch
 1. Import any color of grass block side texture (16 by 16 only)
-2. Import the uncolored grass side overlay texture, then add it as a layer on top of the first texture
+2. Import the uncolored grass side overlay texture, then add it as a separate layer on top of the first texture
 3. Check [Important Notes](#important-notes)
 4. Open `Colors`>`MC-Colorizer-Batch`>`Batch MC-Colorizer`
 5. Select the output folder for all 16 grass textures to be exported to
 6. (Optional) Enter in an alternate prefix for the files.
 Null prefix is an option (Default is `grass_block_side_`)
-7. (Optional) Choose whether you want the files to be numbered in the order they appear in the atlas file.
+7. (Optional) Choose whether you want the files to be numbered from 01-16 in the order they appear in the atlas file.
 8. Click OK